DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-22-guidance-on-how-training-providers-should-name-their-courses.md

   - course titles
 ---

-This is the policy for what initial teacher training (ITT) providers should include in their ITT course titles on the Becoming a teacher (BAT) services.
+This is the policy for what initial teacher training (ITT) providers should include in their course titles on the Becoming a teacher (BAT) services.

 ## Background